Skip to main content

 Mark its shining course, and behold it blessing the sons of man wherever it stretches out its silver scepter, chasing away the misery of night, and giving the gladsomeness of gospel day; sending back the fiends of discord

-the sons of Adam who have given themselves up to its sway of the kingdom of
+and of cruelty, to the dens from which they once escaped.
+See its bidding the angels of mercy keep perpetual watch and ward over the sons of Adam who have given themselves up to its sway of the kingdom of grace!

 My business this morning is not with sin, but with grace—a pleasing and a glowing theme.
 May God fill souls, and touch our tongue, that we may speak of those things which we have made touching the king, and may God greatly bless what shall be said to each of our hearts!